-- Lincoln, USA) were installed at 50 m and 90 m above ground level (a.g.l.).
-These instruments sampled the wind vector, sonic temperature and humidity at a rate of 20 Hz, enabling for EC flux computation.
-For the USA-1 the manufacturer's 2d flow distortion correction was operationally applied to the wind vector measurement.
-These data are used for the comparison of the average wind as well as variances, covariances and - power spectra between the WSMA and the tower.
-The tower was further equipped with profile measurements of temperature (HMP-45 - Vaisala Oy, Helsinki, Finland) and humidity (Frankenberger Psychrometer - Theodor Friedrichs GmbH, Hamburg, Germany) at 40, 60, 80, and 98 m a.g.l.
-The profiles are interpolated to the heights of the EC installations and are used to compare average temperature and humidity between - tower and WSMA.
-A static pressure measurement (PTB220A Vaisala Oy, Helsinki, 15 Finland) at 74 m a.s.l. is extrapolated to the heights of the tower EC installations using the hypsometric equation.
-It is used for the conversion of the tower EC fluxes from kinematic to energetic units.
-Tower profile and pressure data were averaged and stored in 10 min intervals. - Identical instrumentation as on the tower was used for an additional EC surface flux 20 measurement upwind (south) of the tower base, at 2.4 m a.g.l.
+The profiles are interpolated to the heights of the EC installations and are used to compare average temperature and humidity between tower and WSMA.
+A static pressure measurement (PTB220A - Vaisala Oy, Helsinki, Finland) at 74 m a.s.l. is extrapolated to the heights of the tower EC installations using the hypsometric equation.
+It is used for the conversion of the tower EC fluxes from kinematic units to units of energy.
+Tower profile and pressure data were averaged and stored in 10 min intervals.

+Identical instrumentation as on the tower was used for an additional EC surface flux measurement upwind (south) of the tower base, at 2.4 m a.g.l.
 The half-hourly sensible heat flux was determined from this measurement as an operational product of the DWD.
 Global radiation was measured at 2 m using a CM24 pyranometer/albedometer (Kipp and Zonen, Delft, The Netherlands) and stored as 10 min averages.
-Also 10 min - area-averaged surface sensible heat fluxes were derived from a large-aperture scintil-25 lometer.
-At an effective beam height of 43 m a.g.l. the near-infrared LAS runs along a path length of 4.7 km (Fig. 9).
-The LAS was developed and built by the Meteorology and Air Quality Group of the Wageningen University, technical details are presented in Meijninger et al. (2006).
-Furthermore hourly estimates of the ABL depth were derived from sonic detection and ranging and wind profiler data, and from the six-hourly routine radio soundings.
+Also 10 min area-averaged surface sensible heat fluxes were derived from a large-aperture scintillometer.
+At an effective beam height of 43 m a.g.l., the near-infrared LAS runs along a path length of 4.7 km (Fig. 9).
+The LAS was developed and built by the Meteorology and Air Quality Group of the Wageningen University; technical details are presented in Meijninger et al. (2006).
+Furthermore, hourly estimates of the ABL depth were derived from sonic detection and ranging and wind profiler data, and from six-hourly routine radio soundings performed by the DWD.
 The surface sensible heat fluxes measured at the 2.4 m EC and the LAS are used in conjunction with the ABL depths to approximate vertical flux profiles.
-Simultaneous WSMA measurements of the sensible heat flux are compared to these
+Simultaneous WSMA measurements of the sensible heat flux are compared to these flux profiles.

-- In the course of the flight campaign the atmospheric conditions changed from very weak to strong turbulent mixing.
-The cloud cover (09:00 to 15:00 UTC) decreased from 8/8 to 4/8, and the maximum available global radiation increased from 280 W m^{-2} at the beginning to 460 W m^{-2} at the end of the campaign.
-Also the wind speed increased - from 2 m s-1 to 10 m s-1 at the 50 m tower measurement, with the wind direction chang-10 ing from west to south.
-The range of the surface sensible and the latent heat fluxes were 0-100 W m-2 and 0-200 W m-2, respectively.
+In the course of the flight campaign, the atmospheric conditions changed from very weak to strong turbulent mixing.
+The cloud cover (09:00 to 15:00 UTC) decreased from 8/8 to 4/8, and the maximum available global radiation increased from 280 W m-2 at the beginning to 460 W m-2 at the end of the campaign.
+Also the wind speed increased from 2 m s-1 to 10 m s-1 at the 50 m tower level, with the wind direction changing from west to south.
+The ranges of the surface sensible and the latent heat fluxes were $0-100 \text{ W m}^{-2}$ and $0-200 \text{ W m}^{-2}$, respectively.
 The sensible heat flux slightly increased in the course of the campaign, while the latent heat flux remained approximately comparable throughout the flight days.
-Also the maximum ABL depth increased from 250 m - to 1150 m in the course of the campaign.
+Also the maximum ABL depth increased from 250 m to 1150 m in the course of the campaign.
 The atmospheric stratification was neutral to unstable, with the median of the stability parameter $z/L = -0.18 \pm 0.21$ from WSMA and -0.14 ± 0.29 from tower measurements.